-In December 2016, Intermap announced it had received a \$6.0 million bridge loan from Vertex that will be repaid with the proceeds of a Rights Offering to be completed during the first quarter of 2017.
-Any amounts which remain outstanding after conclusion of the Rights Offering will be converted into a term loan due in September 2020.
+In December 2016, Intermap announced it had received a \$6.0 million bridge loan from Vertex that will be repaid with the proceeds of an equity rights offering (Rights Offering) to be completed during the first quarter of 2017.
+Any amounts which remain outstanding after conclusion of the Rights

+Offering will be converted into a term loan due in September 2020.
 As such, no amounts from the bridge loan will be repaid with the Company's December 31, 2016 assets.